OpenLibMathSeq/IntegerSequences.jl/docs/src/developerguide.md

 ## Integer type and unicode use

 All terms of all sequences have the same type.
-Currently this is the type fmpz as provided by the Nemo library.
+Currently this is the type ℤ as provided by the Nemo library.

 IntegerSequences supports the use of notation using unicode characters, especially the traditional notation used in number theory.
 For example we define
 ```